cosmos/ibc/spec/app/ics-100-fungible-token-swap-s16/README.md

 ### Desired Properties

-- Permissionless
+- `Permissionless`: no need to whitelist connections, modules, or denominations.
-- Gaurantee of exchange
+- `Gaurantee of exchange`: no occurence of a user receiving promised tokens without giving promised tokens or vice versa.
 - Escrow account
 - Refundable
 - Maintains basic orderbook